LaurelineP/TypeScript-Deep-Diving/README.md

 ## :pushpin: INTERFACES
-Interfaces are working with contract: meaning interfaces garantee you to have at least one property required within an object
+Interfaces are working with contract: meaning interfaces garantee you to have at least one property required within an object.
+While you are compiling typescript, your interfaces will be ignored ( to the commonjs translation).
+It is just here to help while typing your code.

 Shaping as type alias:
 ```typescript